“Dr. Iyabo, how can you talk about happiness when you’re not married!?”

 So yes, as I fully composed myself, I responded with a smile on my face.

 I must also share with you the composition of the audience.
 There were two men in the audience who came with their wives/partners.
 The husband co-owner of the bookstore was around somewhere, but not right in the audience…not sure he heard the question.
-My boyfriend was on his way, so he missed the question.
+My husband (then boyfriend) was on his way, so he missed the question.
 How I wished he were there to capture this moment in time.

 Everyone else was female, ranging from 14 years old and up.
 There was a group of soon-to-be college women who were interning with a friend of mine who owns a fashion studio.
 My friend had prepared them about how they would hear of ways to be permanently happy, to be motivated, and to succeed in life.
 Yes, of course they really needed to hear how their happiness is directly related to having a man in their lives!
 Whoa!